 What to do in Valley Forge, Pennsylvania

-Today the park’s 3,600 acres and miles of hiking and biking trails make Valley Forge a great spot for bicyclists, and runners as well as history buffs.
+Today, the park’s 3,500 acres and miles of hiking and biking trails make Valley Forge a great spot for bicyclists, runners, and history buffs.

 Touring Valley Forge National Historic Park